CanberraUAV/admin/in-progres/bureaucracy.rst

  * lessons
  * administrivia

-The administrivia directory is special, it's a kichen drawer of stuff that just has to be somewhere.
+The administrivia directory is special, it's a kitchen drawer of stuff that just has to be somewhere.

 The first assumption is that the documentation is maintained during or soon after - 8PM Mondays, Canberra time.